stoffel-brian/Final_Project/README.md

 We visualized our data using Tableau.

 ## Key Statistics
-There are 18 restaurants within 1 mile of walking distance from Saint Mary's Hospital in Rochester, Minnesota.
+There are 18 restaurants within a reasonable walking distance from Saint Mary's Hospital in Rochester, Minnesota.

 There is an overall average rating of 4.239, a minimum rating of 3.1 and a maximum rating of 4.6.